-The Government Accountability for Family Planning Budgets project supports civil society advocates in sub-Saharan Africa to hold their governments accountable for increasing domestic investments in family planning and improving the transparency of budget data.
+The Government Accountability for Family Planning Budgets project supports civil society advocates in seven sub-Saharan African countries to hold their governments accountable for increasing domestic investments in family planning supplies and services and improving the transparency of family planning budget data.

-In recent years, country governments in sub-Saharan Africa have made commitments to mobilize internally generated revenue to finance family planning programs because donor funding is often unpredictable, can be tied to harmful policy restrictions and undermines their incentives to meet funding needs with domestic resources.
-To fulfill these commitments, both in national strategies and regional and international initiatives, such as the Ouagadougou Partnership and Family Planning 2020, governments must allocate funds through national and subnational budget processes and guarantee disbursement and expenditure.
+Over the last ten years, country governments in sub-Saharan Africa have made commitments to mobilize internally generated revenue to finance family planning programs since donor funding has been declining, can be tied to harmful policy restrictions and undermines government incentives to meet funding needs with domestic resources.
+To fulfill these commitments — both in national strategies and regional and international initiatives, such as the Ouagadougou Partnership and Family Planning 2030 — governments must allocate funds to family planning through national and subnational budget processes and guarantee disbursement and expenditure.

 Civil society organizations have stepped up to lead accountability efforts around their government’s financial commitments for family planning.
 Strengthened through budget tracking and advocacy, civil society’s efforts can, over time, build sustained domestic resource mobilization and government ownership of family planning.
 This work depends on the public availability of official budget data — on family planning funding needs, allocations, disbursements and expenditures — so that civil society organizations have evidence for their advocacy to ensure commitments are translated into budgetary actions.